-As the inaugural Fellow in Urban Science, Goldstein is advising Chicago Harris on the new Master of Science program in Computational Analysis and Public Policy offered jointly with the Department for Computer Science.
+Brett Goldstein is the Senior Fellow in Urban Science at Chicago Harris.
+In this role, he advises governments and major universities around the world on how to use data to inform smarter government decision-making and leads research projects using big data and analytics to better understand urban ecosystems.
+He also advises Harris on the master of science program in Computational Analysis and Public Policy, offered jointly with the Department for Computer Science.
 Goldstein works with the Computation Institute's Urban Center for Computation and Data (UrbanCCD) and serves as a liaison to other major universities that are beginning to do research and teaching in urban science, greatly broadening the reach and impact of the activities at Chicago Harris.
-In addition, he will help convene the Urban Technologies Forum, a new initiative organized by Chicago Harris and the City of Chicago that seeks to create a peer-learning network for municipal technology innovators.

-Goldstein’s current research is centered around using data to inform smarter government decision-making.
-This includes leading the development of a collaborative, open-source geospatial data portal at UrbanCCD to help researchers, developers, and ordinary citizens access open datasets held by government entities, academic institutions, and corporations.
+Goldstein’s current work includes leading the development of Plenar.io, a collaborative, open-source geospatial data portal that helps researchers, developers, and ordinary citizens access open datasets held by government entities, academic institutions, and corporations.
+He is also researching “smart clustering” techniques that can redraw city maps.
 At the Center for Data Science and Public Policy, a collaboration between Harris and the Computation Institute, Goldstein serves as PI for research projects investigating the relationship between crime and the environment, including weather, infrastructure, and transportation.
-These projects are early explorations into the potential of using open data and open-source tools in the urban space to yield meaningful insights and develop predictive analytics.
+These projects are applying open data and open-source tools in the urban space to yield meaningful insights and develop predictive analytics.

-Mayor Rahm Emanuel appointed Goldstein to be the first municipal Chief Data Officer in 2011.
+Prior to joining Harris, Goldstein worked for the City of Chicago.
+Mayor Rahm Emanuel appointed Goldstein to be the first municipal chief data officer in 2011.
 In this role, he led successful efforts to use data to improve the way city government serves its residents and established one of the largest open data programs in the country.
-In 2012, Goldstein also assumed the role of Chief Information Officer for the City of Chicago, where he worked to accelerate Chicago’s growth as a global hub of innovation and technology, adopting modern technology to save taxpayer funds, creating a robust collaboration with Chicago’s developer community and integrating data analytics into everyday government operations.
-Goldstein began his career in the start-up sector, spending 7 years at OpenTable.
+In 2012, Goldstein also assumed the role of chief information officer for Chicago.
+In this capacity he worked to accelerate the city's growth as a global hub of innovation and technology, adopting modern technology to save taxpayer funds, creating a robust collaboration with Chicago’s developer community, and integrating data analytics into everyday government operations.
+Goldstein began his career in the start-up sector, where he spent seven years at OpenTable.

-Goldstein earned his Master’s degree in computer science from the University of Chicago.
-He also holds a Bachelor's degree from Connecticut College and a Master’s degree in criminal justice from Suffolk University.
-He resides in Chicago with his wife and three children.
+Goldstein earned his master's degree in computer science from the University of Chicago.
+He also holds a bachelor's degree from Connecticut College and a master's degree in criminal justice from Suffolk University.